Banner depicting a white background with 5 faint colored lines on the right side.

 3. Adhesives

 The tacky qualities of microcrystalline wax make for a great adhesive!
 Microcrystalline wax is used in bookbinding, carton and case sealing, carpet binders and backings, and container labeling.
+It is also commonly used in hot melt adhesives, like hot glue sticks.

 Invest in High-Quality Wax From Blended Waxes